 Hakeem Jeffries represents the diverse Eighth Congressional District of New York, an area that encompasses large parts of Brooklyn and a section of Queens.
-Serving his third term in the United States Congress, Rep. Jeffries is a member of the House Judiciary Committee and House Budget Committee.
+Serving his fourth term in the United States Congress, Rep. Jeffries is a member of the House Judiciary Committee and House Budget Committee.

-Rep. Jeffries is a Co-Chair of the House Democratic Policy & Communications Committee, having been elected to that position overwhelmingly by his colleagues.
-In that capacity, he is a member of the Democratic Leadership Team and helps run the messaging apparatus for the House Democrats.
-He is also the former Whip of the Congressional Black Caucus.
-Presently, Rep. Jeffries co-chairs the bipartisan Intellectual Property Caucus and is a founder of the Criminal Justice & the Public Safety Caucus.
+Rep. Jeffries is Chairman of the House Democratic Caucus, having been elected to that position by his colleagues in November 2018.
+In that capacity, he is the fifth highest-ranking Democrat in the House of Representatives.
+He is also the former Whip of the Congressional Black Caucus and previously co-chaired the Democratic Policy and Communications Committee where he helped develop the For The People agenda.

 In Congress, Rep. Jeffries has emerged as a tireless advocate for social and economic justice.
 He has worked hard to help residents impacted by the devastation of Superstorm Sandy, reform our criminal justice system, improve the economy for everyday Americans and protect our health care from right-wing attacks.